tabreturn/tabreturn.github.io/_posts/2020-12-16-interactive_animation_with_svg_and_gsap.md

 }
 ```

-Save, refresh your browser, and run through the click-sequence again; for the third/last step, click on the cup to add the froth.
+The [`<line>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/line) element draws a line connecting two points.
+To create this, I've used a `createElementNS()` function that includes an SVG namespace URI and `line` argument.
+The points at each of the line end are defined using `x1`, `y1`, `x2`, and `y2` attributes, which I've set using the [`setAttribute()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) method.
+After adding several attributes, I append the line element to the SVG (using an `appendChild()` method).

+Test out the sequence of clicks in Figure 13: click the portafilter; then the button; and finally, the lip of the cup to add the frothy milk.

 <figure>
 <div id="figure13">